 A view of the action on Benone beach, where IPKSA organised the 2005 European Championships.

 IPKA changed its name to the Irish Power Kite and Sandyacht Association ( IPKSA ) in 2007 to reflect better on the mix of the sport covered by the association.

-So Irelands pedigree within the International Land based Windsports community goes back many years and some of the original members from the original Irish Federation are still active members of IPKSA.
+So, Irelands pedigree within the International Land based Windsports community goes back many years and some of the original members and their families are still active members of IPKSA.

-The many years of International competitions and working with local authorities and organisations has brought a wealth of experience to the IPKSA members.
+Through many years of participation in International competitions and working with local authorities and organisations has brought a wealth of experience to the IPKSA members.
 IPKSA is a members association and represents its members locally and at International levels.
 IPKSA aims to assist in promoting safe practice of land based windsports and representing its members with local authorities and national organisations in an officially recognised capacity.

 Primarily IPKSA is about like minded people pooling their knowledge and resourcefulness to participate in and promote Power Kiting, Kite Buggying and Sandyachting as International sports, doing so in a safe family friendly and social environment which respects the needs and requirements of its members and other beach users.

 The IPKSA also frequently arrange for beach litter picks and offer our many years of expertise to local authorities when required to do so.
 Working together with County Councils and local authorities throughout Ireland North and South the IPKSA organises frequent beach events which attract a considerable following and bring a welcome boost to the sporting community and economies of the event area.